influxdata/docs-v2/content/kapacitor/v1.6/working/cli_client.md

 When not set on the command line the value of the environment variable `KAPACITOR_URL` is used.
 This can be used to run `kapacitor` commands on a remote Kapacitor server.

-> #### Include authentication credentials in the Kapacitor URL
+{{% note %}}
-> If authentication is enabled on InfluxDB and Kapacitor, include your InfluxDB
+#### Include authentication credentials in the Kapacitor URL
-> username and password as query parameters, `u` and `p` respectively, in the Kapacitor URL.
+If authentication is enabled on InfluxDB and Kapacitor, include your InfluxDB username and password as query parameters, `u` and `p` respectively, in the Kapacitor URL.
-> For both convenience and security, InfluxData recommends storing these credentials as
+For both convenience and security, InfluxData recommends storing these credentials as part of the Kapacitor URL in the `KAPACITOR_URL` environment variable.
-> part of the Kapacitor URL in the `KAPACITOR_URL` environment variable.
+{{% /note %}}

 ```sh
 export KAPACITOR_URL=https://192.168.67.88:9092?u=username&p=password